japanninja74/OS_emness_sha256/README.md

      * change *package-management* to YES
      * change *debug-tweaks* to YES

-5. Create and add the custom kernel module by launching:

-       petalinux-create -t modules --name sha256 --enable

-   Starting from PetaLinux project root, change to the newly created module directory:

-       cd project-spec/meta-user/recipes-modules/sha256

-6. Build the system by launching:
+5. Build the system by launching:

        petalinux-build

-7. Customize the device tree.
+6. Customize the device tree.
 In your favorite text editor, starting from PetaLinux project root, open:

        components/plnx_workspace/device-tree/device-tree/pl.dtsi